rzmearns/orbviz/README.md

 * satellite pointing information
 * propagated constellation information

-Saving states is particularly useful for large time period simulations, allowing you to forego the TLE update and propagation steps.
+Saving states is particularly useful for large time period simulations, allowing you to forego the TLE update and propagation steps, or for sharing simulations.